gXLg/nullcord/README.md

 # For fun
 Some interesting facts all around nullcord:
+* The name should always be written in lowercase
 * The name obviously comes from my nickname `/dev/null` and `discord`
 * This lib was completely developed on my phone ("mobile developer" just got a new meaning, huh?)